• Home

 Check near the Flag Monument.
 Or closer to Centro there’s typically a bike rental place located right here.

-• Price: Bike rental prices vary from $15-$40 pesos per hour.
-Be sure to bring an ID of some sort, which is required for the bike rental person to hold as collateral.
+💲 Price: Merida’s Biciruta itself is free.
+Bike rental prices range from about $20-$50 pesos per hour.
+(Note: bring an ID of some sort, which is required for the bike rental person to hold as collateral.)
 Water and bike repair services are offered complimentary along Merida’s Biciruta.

-• Location: Paseo de Montejo and Merida Centro
+📍 Location: Paseo de Montejo and throughout Merida Centro.
+See the full route map.

 2) Discover Local Yucatan Cuisine in Merida